• Skip to primary navigation

 Storage instructions

-• Store: Chocolate chip keto cookie dough fat bombs can be stored in the fridge for 1 week.
+• Store: Chocolate chip keto cookie dough fat bombs can be stored in the fridge for one week.

 • Freeze: Freeze for 1 to 2 months.
 They can be eaten frozen or thawed at room temperature first.